mahzoun99/mathInterpreter/README.md

 # simpleMathInterpreter
 It is a interpreter for basic mathematical expressions.

+valid operations are + - * / % ^

-as instructor asked, the project written in a single c file.
+as instructor asked, the project written is in a single c file.